-Everything you need to know on how to invest in mutual funds in the Philippines and making money and making millions from it are shared in this special page.
-I consider this as Mutual Funds 101 too as I shared so many tips and important concepts about this kind of wealth building.
+Everything you need to know on how to invest mutual funds in the Philippines and making money and making millions from it are shared in this special page.
+I consider this as Mutual Funds 101 too as I shared many tips and important concepts about this kind of wealth building.
 So if you are a beginner, you’ll surely learn from this thread.

 What is mutual fund?
 Why rich and smart people have mutual funds and why you too should open one?
 What’s the difference between mutual fund and UITF?
 How much money you need to start opening a mutual fund?
 What are the best mutual fund companies to invest with?
 Is your fund insured in the PDIC just like savings account?
 Those are just some of the questions we are going to answer here so read on.